SoCXin/doc/docs/X86/pio-remote.rst

 |PIORemote| allows you to work remotely with devices from
 *Anywhere In The World*.
 No matter where are you now!
-Run a small and cross-platform :ref:`cmd_remote_agent` on a remote machine and you are able to list active devices (wireless + wired), to upload firmware (program), to process remote unit tests, or to start remote debugging session via **Remote Serial Port Monitor**.
+Run a small and cross-platform :ref:`arm` on a remote machine and you are able to list active devices (wireless + wired), to upload firmware (program), to process remote unit tests, or to start remote debugging session via **Remote Serial Port Monitor**.